-Torch Electronics has been charged by Linn County Prosecuting Attorney Shiante McMahon over the first-degree promotion of gambling.
+Torch Electronics has been charged by Linn County Prosecutor Shiante McMahon over the first-degree promotion of gambling.
 The Prosecuting Attorney filed the charges earlier this month over Torch Electronics’ slot-like machines that were confiscated from a local convenience store by the Brookfield police.

 Missouri in Court Over Torch Electronics Games

 Currently, there are disagreements between prosecutors in Missouri over the Torch machines – are they legal video games or are they slot machines?
 If they turn out to be the latter, they can only be in licensed casinos.

 The gambling machines in question do closely resemble slot machines.
 A player put in money picks a game and then clicks on ‘wager’.
 At the end of it, players collect their winnings with the cashier at the store.
 Furthermore, the Missouri Gaming Commission did rule last year that the Torch Electronics machines are “gambling devices”, which makes them illegal outside of casinos.

 However, Torch claims their machines are “outside the definition of a ‘gambling device’ under Missouri gambling law and are entirely legal”.
 Torch Electronics refers to them as “no-chance game machines”.